timothymichaelcook/5-work-day-scheduler-cook/README.md

 ## Description

 REDO
-The focus of this project was to create an application that displayed a timed quiz, with multiple choice and T/F questions are displayed as either correct or incorrect as soon as the click event occurred on the button.
-The quiz will generate as many questions as possible within the time frame as repetition is important when learning.
-Users can save their information in a high scores table that will populate every time a score is saved.
-This table also has the ability to be cleared.
+The focus of this project was to create a simple calendar application that takes a user's input in a text field and saves to the browser's local storage.
+This allows users to save events for each hour of the day.
+This application features dynamically updated HTML and runs in the browser.
+Users can delete their saved inputs in the application tab of the inspect window by right clicking input and choosing delete.

 ## User Story